Skip to content

 Fireplace TV Mounting Solutions - Professional Heat-Protected Installation

+After 7,874 documented TV installs across Metro Atlanta since 2015, here are the products my crew actually keeps stocked - and the ones we won't touch.
+Alex Crabinsky, founder of Express Mounting, personally tests every product on this list across Atlanta wall types from Buckhead high-rises to Inman Park plaster-and-lath.
 Above-fireplace TV mounting is one of our most requested services - and honestly, one of the trickiest to get right.
 After installing thousands of these, here's what we've learned: heat is your enemy, viewing angles matter more than people think, and the right mount makes all the difference.
 Standard mounts don't cut it here.
 You need pull-down systems that bring the TV to eye level, heat shields that protect your expensive electronics, and proper clearance from the firebox.
 We've seen melted bezels, warped screens, and premature failures from improper fireplace installations.
 Done right though?
 An above-fireplace TV looks absolutely stunning and saves floor space.
 Let us show you the products that actually work - tested through real installations, not just marketing claims.

 Fireplace TV Mounting Solutions - Professional Heat-Protected Installation

-Pull-down mounts are game-changers for fireplace installations.
+Pull-down mounts are difference-makers for fireplace installations.
 They solve the biggest problem with above-fireplace TVs: neck strain from looking up.
 These mounts let you pull the TV down to comfortable viewing height when watching, then push it back up for that clean aesthetic when not in use.
 The best ones use gas-spring mechanisms that make a 65-inch TV feel weightless.
 We install these constantly because they transform uncomfortable viewing into an ideal experience.
 Most extend 20-30 inches down and swivel for perfect positioning.
 Yes, they cost more than basic mounts - but when you're mounting a $2,000 TV above a fireplace, proper equipment isn't where you cut corners.

 Picture Product Shop